kcp-dev/kcp/docs/locations-and-scheduling.md

 The placement state is one of
 - `Pending` – the placement controller waits for the namespace controller to adopt the namespace by setting setting the state to `Bound`.
-- `Bound` – the namespace is bound to a workload cluster and with that to a syncer.
+- `Bound` – the namespace is bound to a sync target and with that to a syncer.
-- `Removing` – the placement controller can set the state to `Removing` in order to ask the namespace controller to start the process of removing the namespace from the workload cluster.
+- `Removing` – the placement controller can set the state to `Removing` in order to ask the namespace controller to start the process of removing the namespace from the sync target.
-- `Unbound` – the namespace has been removed and with that released by the workload cluster and with that from a syncer.
+- `Unbound` – the namespace has been removed and with that released by the sync target and with that from a syncer.
   This state is set by the namespace controller.
 The placement controller will notice, and remove the entry in the placement annotation.

-The location strings are of the form `<locationClusterName>+<locationName>+<workloadClusterIdentifier>`.
+The location strings are of the form `<locationClusterName>+<locationName>+<syncTargetIdentifier>`.

 Example: